-Alaskan municipalities had approximately \$1.9 billion in general obligation debt outstanding at the end of June, 2003.
-While there has been an increase of roughly \$200 million in Alaska municipalities' general obligation debt over the last five years, there has been a long term decrease from the peak of almost \$2.4 billion in 1986.
+Alaskan municipalities had approximately \$2.3 billion in general obligation debt outstanding at the end of June, 2005.
+While there has been an increase of roughly \$500 million in Alaska municipalities' general obligation debt over the last five years, the current amounts remain below the peak of almost \$2.4 billion in 1986.

 High levels of State appropriations for municipal capital projects beginning in FY 1981 depressed municipal bond issuance for most purposes.
 However, liberalization in FY 1978 of State reimbursement of municipal school debt to 80 percent or higher from a previous 50 percent greatly stimulated issuance for school construction.
 The other major element of municipal G.O. debt has been the capital construction program of the North Slope Borough.
-More recently several municipal school debt reimbursement authorizations at the 70% level, including an authorization that ended December 31, 2004, have again stimulated borrowing at the local level.
+More recently several municipal school debt reimbursement authorizations at the 60-70% level, including a current authorization, have again stimulated borrowing at the local level.